Setono/SyliusMailchimpPlugin/README.md

 ## Overview

-The plugin allows configuring various MailChimp lists, exporting emails via admin panel & CLI and signing to the newsletter from the shop.
-It extends [BitBag/SyliusMailChimpPlugin](https://github.com/BitBagCommerce/SyliusMailChimpPlugin) and is developed with the contribution of the BitBag team.
+This plugin has three main purposes:
+1. Push your customers (as members/subscribers) to Mailchimp
+2. Push your orders to Mailchimp utilizing their [ecommerce features](https://mailchimp.com/developer/guides/getting-started-with-ecommerce/)
+3. Allow your customers to sign up for newsletters both in the checkout, but also using a form on your page

+It does all this in a memory saving and performance optimized way.

 ## Installation

+### 1. Install dependencies
+This plugin uses the [Doctrine ORM Batcher bundle](https://github.com/Setono/DoctrineORMBatcherBundle).
+Install that first by following the instructions on that page.

-### 1. Require plugin with composer:
+### 2. Require plugin with composer:

 ```bash
 $ composer require setono/sylius-mailchimp-plugin
 ```

-### 2. Import configuration:
+### 3. Import configuration:

 ```yaml
 # config/packages/setono_sylius_mailchimp.yaml